nathants/aws-exec/readme.md

-# aws-rce
+# aws-exec
-*NOTE: This is not a security RCE!

 ## why

-sometimes remote code execution is exactly what's needed, like for continuous integration.
+sometimes adhoc shell execution is exactly what's needed, like for continuous integration.

 ## what

-adhoc execution in lambda with streaming logs, exitcode, and 15 minutes max duration.
+adhoc shell execution in lambda with streaming logs, exitcode, and 15 minutes max duration.

 ## how